yawbtng/build-an-agent-nvidia-hackathon/.devx/share_your_agent.md

 <!-- fold:break -->

-- Select: `I have my files in a git repsitory`
+- Select: `I have my files in a git repository`
 - Enter the URL to your forked repository: `https://github.com/YOUR_USERNAME/build-an-agent.git`
 - Select `With container(s)` for the runtime environment